As our reliance on digital technology grows, so does the importance of protecting our systems and data against security breaches.

 Security breaches have financial repercussions for businesses.
 Direct costs include system recovery and repair, as well as potential fines and legal penalties.

-Indirect costs can include losing customers due to mistrust, damaging the company’s reputation, and diminished brand value.
+Indirect costs can include losing customers due to mistrust, damage to the company’s reputation, and diminished brand value.
 In addition, businesses may face costly litigation from affected customers or employees.

-A security breach can cause significant damage to a company’s reputation in brand protection.
-Customer trust is eroded when their personal data is compromised.
-This loss of trust leads to a decline in customer base and sales.
+A security breach can significantly damage a company’s reputation for protecting its brand.
+When customer personal data is compromised, trust is eroded, leading to a decline in customer base and sales.

 In addition, negative perceptions of the company can affect relationships with business partners and investors.